humanmade/altis-local-server/docs/php-version.md

 }
 ```

-**Note**: Only the major and minor versions (x.y) should be listed.
-We will use the latest patch version we have tested and made
+**Note**: Only the major and minor versions (x.y) should be specified.
+Altis automatically manages and updates the patch version
-available both locally and in the cloud.
+as part of regular maintenance.

 Altis will always default to the _highest_ supported version of PHP unless support is marked as
 experimental.
 [See the PHP compatibility chart here](docs://guides/updating-php/README.md) to see which version of PHP your version